 - Multi-age groups team taught by 2-3 teachers: kindergarten + first grade, second + third grade, fourth + fifth grade, sixth + seventh + eighth grade

 - Small by design, we enroll approximately 11 students in each grade.
-Teacher-to-student ratio is 1-to-11.
+Student-to-teacher ratio is 11-to-1.

 - Project-based, hands-on curriculum personalized to each child; experiential education throughout the city; integrated music, theater and creative arts